18 Tips for a Plastic-free (ish) Kitchen on a Budget

 • Ecoleaf - 100% recycled paper with plastic-free packaging.

-Plastic-free kitchen tip 2 - Instead of buying plastic food containers, reuse glass jars as food storage.
+plastic free kitchen tip 2 - Instead of buying plastic food containers, reuse glass jars as food storage.

 Environmental issues with plastic containers